SonarSource/sonar-scanner-msbuild/README.md

 [![Coverage](https://next.sonarqube.com/sonarqube/api/badges/measure?key=sonarlint-visualstudio&metric=coverage)](https://next.sonarqube.com/sonarqube/component_measures/domain/Coverage?id=sonar-scanner-msbuild)

-The SonarQube Scanner for MSBuild is the recommended way to launch a SonarQube analysis for projects/solutions using MSBuild or dotnet command as build tool.
+The Sonar Scanner for MSBuild is the recommended way to launch SonarQube and SonarCloud analysis for projects/solutions using MSBuild or dotnet command as build tool.
 It is the result of a [collaboration between SonarSource and Microsoft.](http://www.sonarqube.org/announcing-sonarqube-integration-with-msbuild-and-team-build/)